Angiogenesis, Inflammation & Therapeutics | Online ISSN 2207-872X

 Abstract

-Keywords: Autoimmune haemolytic anemia, systemic lupus erythematosus, and LFT.
+Keywords: Autoimmune hemolytic anemia, systemic lupus erythematosus, cold agglutinin disease, corticosteroids.

 Introduction